 This RTC 1 course focuses on ways to think about religion, with a special interest in how religion plays out in public life.
 We read authors who engage our interest from within different traditions (Buddhism, Christianity, Islam, Judaism, and Atheism) and we develop categories through which to analyze their engagement and think about issues and questions it may raise.
-The course includes an independent project on religion in Silicon Valley that takes students off campus several times during the quarter.
+The significance of an important objective--to shift our thinking from religion to religious persons-will become clear as the course progresses.